 And companies can change — Sam’s Club is demonstrating that strategically simplifying operations and investing in people can increase membership and decrease employee turnover.
 This research proves there does not need to be a trade-off between good jobs and good performance, even in low price, low margin verticals like grocery.

 It’s time to drop the assumption that upskilling is the only way to get into good careers.
 US business leaders and policy makers have an opportunity and an obligation to make these essential and growing service jobs into desirable middle class jobs that drive great customer experience and operational excellence.
 There are too many of these jobs, and they are too important for us to continue to ignore them.

 Good Jobs Institute is a 501(C)(3) non-profit founded in 2017.
 Our mission is to help companies thrive by creating good jobs.
 Our President and Co-Founder Zeynep Ton is a leading retail and service operations expert, Professor of the Practice at MIT Sloan, and author of The Good Jobs Strategy: How the Smartest Companies Invest in Employees to Lower Costs and Boost Profits.

-This article was co-written by Dan Ford (Good Jobs Fellow), Sarah Kalloch (GJI Executive Director), and Amanda Silver (Good Jobs Fellow).
+This article was co-written by Amanda Silver (Good Jobs Fellow), Dan Ford and (Good Jobs Fellow), Sarah Kalloch (GJI Executive Director).